 Today, to send a satellite or other cargo into space, companies use boosters.
-Even if the first step is reused, the launch will cost about $ 60 million, and if the aircraft is disposable, the price is much higher.
-In addition, launching cargo with rockets causes great damage to the environment and fills the Earth’s orbit with space debris.
-If there are so many disadvantages, why will scientists not in a way send cargo into space without using complex aircraft?
-Such techniques have already been invented, but at present they do not have working prototypes or have not fully proven their effectiveness – therefore these ideas do not have much fame.
-In the context of this article, I suggest getting acquainted with the most unusual ways to send cargo into space.
+Even if the first stage is reused, the launch costs about $60 million, and if the aircraft is disposable, the price is much higher.
+In addition, launching cargo with rockets causes great damage to the environment and fills Earth’s orbit with space debris.
+If there are so many disadvantages, why won’t scientists come up with a way to send cargo into space without using complex aircraft?
+Such technologies have already been invented, but currently they do not have working prototypes or have not fully proven their effectiveness – therefore, these ideas do not have much fame.
+Within the framework of this article, I propose to get acquainted with the most unusual ways of sending cargo into space.
 Believe me, there are extremely bold decisions.

 The first thing that comes to mind when thinking about sending cargo into space without rockets is a space elevator.
-The core of this technology is to stretch a strong cable from the earth’s surface to the orbital station and then run an elevator with a payload along it.
-For the first time, the Russian self-taught scientist Konstantin Tsiolkovsky spoke about the space elevator as early as 1895.
-The main requirement for the creation of this technology is the presence of a strong cable with low density.
+The essence of this technology is to stretch a strong cable from the Earth’s surface to the orbital station and then run an elevator with a payload along it.
+For the first time, the Russian self-taught scientist Konstantin Tsiolkovsky spoke about the space elevator back in 1895.
+The main requirement for the creation of this technology is the presence of a strong, low-density cable.
 According to many experts, carbon nanotubes are better suited for this purpose.

-At the moment, one of the most promising projects for creating a space elevator has been launched by the Japanese company Obayashi.
-She plans to show a working system by 2050.
-The development process is slow, and at the moment another group of Japanese scientists has only proven the functionality of a space elevator using the example of a 10 meter long cable stretched between two terrestrial satellites, along which a box measuring 6×3 centimeters moved.
+At the moment, one of the most promising projects to create a space elevator has been launched by the Japanese company Obayashi.
+She intends to demonstrate a working system in 2050.
+The development process is slow, and at the moment, another group of Japanese scientists has only proven the functionality of a space elevator using the example of a 10-meter cable stretched between two near-Earth satellites, along which a box measuring 6×3 centimeters moved. .

 Про космический лифт ранее отлично написала моя коллега Любовь Соковикова. ЧИТАТЬ ОБЯЗАТЕЛЬНО!